penguinissus/usb-hub/JOURNAL.md

 Description: A custom USB with very cool looks
 Created On: August 1st
 ---
+**this was only made because groundplane wouldn't load when i tried to upload a devlog and this is better for when im working offline anyways**

 # 9th Aug, 2025: Looked for parts on JLCPCB and looked at example schematics
 Type: Research